 3) Brush your cat’s teeth

 I’ll admit, I don’t even brush my cats’ teeth!
 Oh, I tried, but the pet toothbrushes were too big.
 Plus I don’t like the look of the ingredients in the pet toothpaste that comes in the dental kit.
 They contain things like preservatives, sorbitol (a sugar alcohol), carageenan.
-(You can get a copy of my 10 ingredients you want to definitely avoid in cat food HERE.)
-So I tried using just the toothbrush.
-I have since discovered there is a toothbrush designed for a cat.
+(You can get a copy of my 10 ingredients you definitely want to avoid in cat food HERE.)
+There is a toothbrush designed for a cat’s mouth.
 It’s the CET Oral Hygiene Kit by Virbac for cats.
 However, the toothpaste included in the kit has those questionable ingredients.
-My cats like the flavor from the poultry digest, and I’ve used the product to get them to accept my finger in their mouth.
+My cats like the flavor from the poultry digest ingredient, and I’ve used the product to get them to accept my finger in their mouth.
 But for long term use, no.

 A thin, damp washcloth works just as well, and this is what I use occasionally along with dental gel.
 Some cats don’t mind having their gums and teeth gently massaged with a washcloth, so it’s definitely worth the effort.
 My cat, Tiger, seems to enjoy the massaging of his gums.

 Since cats don’t like to have something stuck in their mouths and don’t like change, it will take time and patience to get them accustomed to cleaning their teeth.
 Again, it’s worth the time and effort to avoid feline dental disease.
 You can find videos on Youtube demonstrating how to brush a cat’s teeth.

 4) Use a dental gel for cats (and dogs too) – this is my choice